sefaokumus/twAnalyzer/README.md

 ### PROJECT DESCRIPTIONS

-The frontend created using HTML, Javascript, Jquery, Semantic-UI, ASP.Net, and backend created using C#, WCF Services, MSSQL
+The frontend created using HTML, Javascript, React.js, Semantic-UI and backend created using C#, WCF Services, MSSQL